rajahw/TetrisClone/README.md

 This is a Tetris clone built in C++ using raylib.
 It includes many traditional Tetris features such as:
 - Super Rotation System (360 rotation and wall kicks)
-- Block soft dropping
+- Score bonuses for soft dropping and multiple row clearing
+- Randomized cycling block selection
+- Pausing, resuming, and restarting the game
--
+- Score saving between rounds

 ![example image](example.png)